 I recommend you to go early in the morning, preferably at the opening.
 There’re less people in ZOO, queues to enter different attractions are shorter and more importantly you may get the chance to park for free.
 There’s only one parking free of charge, while many more costs 80 kc a day as far as I remember.

 ZOO is opened year-round.
 The full admission fee is 130 kc.
 Off season (January-March) the ticket cost 80 kc.
 The ZOO is not that big as it seems, it took us around 4 hours to cover it all, with a lunch and a break for ice-creams.

-Unfortunately, we didn’t go inside the chateaux, because I somehow couldn’t imagine 16-month-old baby girl jogging around and trying to touch everything.
-But the XIX century building impress itself, with all the windows, towers and colours.
+Unfortunately, we didn’t go inside the chateau, because I somehow couldn’t imagine a 16-month-old baby girl jogging around and trying to touch everything.
+But the XIX century building impresses itself, with all the windows, towers and colours.
 I couldn’t take my eyes off.
 I was satisfied.
 If you want to look inside the luxurious interiors, the tour takes place every full hour, there is only one circle and it costs 60 kc.
-You cannot go to the chateaux without paying the ZOO’s admission fee.
+You cannot go to the chateau without paying the ZOO’s admission fee.

 The whole area is divided into several sections, where you can find different types of animals from around the world.
 On 50 ha species like colourful birds, enormous elephants, dangerous alligators or a majestic lion live there.
 Definitely one of the biggest attractions of the ZOO are rays, which you can feed yourself or even touch.
 Because of that, while entering the building you are forced to clean hands and take all jewellery off.